 Those of us who are parents know that the dependence our children have on us diminishes with time.
 Their growth, maturity, and need for independence all take over at some point and while we will always play an important part in their lives, our role will change and will surely grow smaller.

 Not so with our relationship with God.

 If we are truly following Christ, our need for God never diminishes.
 In fact, it will actually grow.
-Paul wrote about tremendous difficulties he faced in Asia.
-His Letter to the Corinthians indicated that he, and those with him, thought they would not live through it.
+Paul wrote about the tremendous difficulties he faced in Asia.
+His letter to the Corinthians indicated that he, and those with him, thought they would not live through it.

 “In fact, we expected to die.
 But as a result, we stopped relying on ourselves and learned to rely only on God, who raised the dead.”
 (2 Corinthians 1:9 NLT).

 When we learn to rely on God, we will find ourselves constantly turning to Him over and over again.
-As Paul went on in his Letter to the Corinthians, “And He did rescue us from mortal danger, and He will rescue us again.
+As Paul went on in his letter, “And He did rescue us from mortal danger, and He will rescue us again.
 We have placed our confidence in Him, and He will continue to rescue us.”
 (2 Corinthians 1:10 NLT).

 But more than His ability to help us out of bad situations, we will discover a thirst for the wisdom and knowledge that can only be quenched by actively pursuing a relationship with God.

-If we are truly letting God direct our lives, we will not be able to get through an entire day without spending time in prayer, worship, or meditation.
-We will wake up and God will be in our thoughts; as we go through the day, we will constantly look to Him for guidance; and as we lie down to sleep, we will thank Him for the day He has given us.
+If we are truly letting God direct our lives, we will not be able to get through an entire day without spending time in prayer, worship, and meditation.
+We will wake up and God will be in our thoughts and as we go through the day, we will constantly look to Him for guidance.
+At the end of each day, as we lie down to sleep, we will thank Him for the day He has given us.

 There is no charge no matter how thirsty we may be.
 There is no limit to how much we can drink.
 The thirstier we are, the more God likes it, and we can rest assured that no matter when we are thirsty, there will always be something to drink.